iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Didn't seem to have an option for being pregnant.
 I think a lot of my symptoms can be down to pregnancy...<br> :date: __2021-02-10 14:14:43__

-> I am able to report me and my family's condition regularly.
-However, the app crashes everytime I select the COVID & Diet "Let's go" button.
-It also crashes before I can send feedback.<br> :date: __2021-02-08 04:46:23__

-> Please reassure me that my data is actually being recorded.
-The app says I haven't entered any for 4 days.
-That simply isn't the case.
-I have missed a day as I forgot to charge my phone, but I entered data Yesterday afternoon.
-This inaccuracy has been there from the beginning.
-I want to be sure it is worthwhile continuing.
-Have you even seen this?
-Why don't you respond to my numerous contacts about this?
-I entered yesterday.
-The app says 5 days.<br> :date: __2021-02-06 12:17:00__

-> The map makes less sense since they started using cases per million when everywhere else does it per100,000.
-It also appears data for Wales is at least a fortnight behind.<br> :date: __2021-02-05 01:08:37__

 #### 1-star reviews